 Line 8 covers any other income you had during the year.
 This includes everything not included in the previous lines.
 If you did have other income, you will also need to attach Schedule 1.

-Line 9 asks you to add the values on lines 1 through 7.
-The sum is your total income , also known as your gross income.
+Line 9 asks you to add the values on lines 1 through 8.
+The sum is your total income, also known as your gross income.

-Line 10 is where you write in how your income should be adjusted, if at all.
+Line 10 is where you consider any applicable income adjustments.
 Income adjustments include certain expenses you incurred that are eligible to exclude from your gross income.
 You can calculate income adjustments on Schedule 1.
 Common examples include alimony payments, educator expenses, the deduction for IRA contributions, and the student loan interest deduction.
-In 2020, there is also a new charitable contribution deduction worth up to $300 thanks to the CARES Act.

 Line 11 requires you to subtract your income adjustments (line 10) from your total income (line 9) to find your adjusted gross income (AGI).
 AGI is simply your income after factoring in adjustments, and it’s the value used to calculate your actual taxable income and your eligibility for most tax deductions.

-Line 12 asks you to write in either the amount of your standard deduction or your itemized deductions.
+Line 12 has 3 parts for 2021.
+First, 12a asks you to write in either the amount of your standard deduction or your itemized deductions.
 Most people will take the standard deduction, which is listed on the form to the left of this line (your standard deduction is higher if you're over age 65 or blind).
-Only about 10% of taxpayers qualify to itemize after the 2017 tax reform.
+Only about 10% of taxpayers can benefit from itemizing.
 If you itemize, complete Schedule A to find the total value of your itemized deductions.
+Next, line 12b is for the charitable contribution deduction, which is worth up to $300 ($600 for married individuals filing jointly) if you claim the standard deduction.
+Then line 12c asks you to add the total of 12a and 12b.

 Line 13 applies to anyone claiming the qualified business income deduction.
 You will need to attach either Form 8995 or Form 8995-A to take the QBI deduction.

-Line 14 asks you to add up line 12 and 13 to see how much of your income could potentially be taxable.
+Line 14 asks you to add up line 12 and 13 for the total value of your deductions from the previous three lines.

 Lines 16 through 24 help you calculate what the form calls your “total tax” — how much tax you owed for the year before factoring in certain tax credits.
 This section also considers the child tax credit.
 (Credits directly reduce how much tax you owe.
 Learn more about the difference between credits and deductions.)